Biloxi High School: History

 The original Biloxi High School was built in 1912 on Howard Avenue.
 A “new” Biloxi High School was constructed in 1961 – at a cost of $1.6 million – on Father Ryan Avenue.
 Biloxi architects Henry Francis Fountain and Carl E. Matthes are credited with being involved with its design.

 The current Biloxi High School hailed as a “state of the art” facility, opened in 2002.
 The school serves grades 9, 10, 11, and 12.
 The $35 million facilities, named one of the best schools in the country by the U.S. Department of Education in 2006, features a campus nestled on about 90 acre between the Back Bay of Biloxi and Interstate 10.
 This facility includes fully equipped science laboratories; computer labs; a 200-seat performance hall; practice and competition gymnasiums; tennis courts; a football stadium; baseball and softball stadiums with indoor batting cages; music areas with individual practice rooms and risers; and kilns in the art classrooms.

 Recently, Biloxi High finished the construction of its brand-new addition to the west side of the school.
 With an estimated 14 million dollar price tag, the addition was funded with monies split between existing gaming revenues and property taxes.
 The new wing includes an internet cafe, three dozen more classrooms, and a new contemporary-style courtyard.
 The purpose of the addition was to accommodate the move of the ninth grade from Biloxi Junior High School, a move that is set to bring around 400 new students onto the campus of Biloxi High.

 As of the School Year 09–10, Biloxi High School serves grades 9-12.

 Security

-The Biloxi Public School District installed cameras in every classroom and hallway in 2003,.
-The Biloxi Public School District has developed a police department within the school district.
-Currently, three officers make up the force and more are expected to be hired.
-The officers are assigned to "precincts" within the district.
-One is patrolling the two schools north of the Popp's Ferry Bridge, one patrolling the alternative school, and the other is responsible for the schools on the east side of the district.
-Two of the officers are equipped with 2008 Dodge Chargers and the other drives a late model Crown Victoria Police Interceptor model.
+The Biloxi Public School District installed cameras in every classroom and hallway in 2003.
+The district has developed a police department within the school district.
+As of 2008, three officers made up the force and more were expected to be hired.
+The officers were assigned to "precincts" within the district.
+One wes patrolling the two schools north of the Popp's Ferry Bridge, one patrolling the alternative school, and the other was responsible for the schools on the east side of the district.
+Two of the officers were equipped with 2008 Dodge Chargers and the other drove a late model Crown Victoria Police Interceptor model.